 Leavenworth, Washington, USA: An alpine-styled village nestled in the scenic Cascade Range, Leavenworth has a distinctly Bavarian feel.
 Take a 300 kilometre drive across the Canadian border, grab yourself a bratwurst or schnitzel, and gaze at beautiful German architecture set against panoramic mountain views.

 Ucluelet: Situated south of Tofino with a similar vibe, except slightly less tourists.
-An excellent driving destination in its own right.
+An excellent driving destination in its own right, plus you can bike the paved trail through the forest from Ucluelet all the way to Tofino.
 Explore the ocean, the Wild Pacific Trail and the Pacific Rim Visitor Centre–all for free.

 Looking to go easy on the gas?

 Once you’ve arrived at your vacation spot, you may want to simply leave the car in park and explore the area on foot.
 Here are six hiking essentials:

 - Hiking backpack

 - Hiking boots or shoes

 - Navigation tools such as a map and compass (plus a knife or multi-tool)

 If you’re planning on jumping on two wheels, here are three tips for biking on trails:

 - Signal to trail users that you’re coming by giving a greeting.